- Energy Recovery From Tires Grants

 - Recycling Market Development and Expansion Grants

-This grant program authorized the Division of Recycling to expend up to $10 million annually until January 1, 2007 to award grants for recycling market development and expansion activities.
+This grant program authorized the Division of Recycling to expend up to $10 million annually until January 1, 2007, to award grants for development and expansion activities for the recycling market.

 - Reuse Assistance Grants

 This competitive grant program provided incentives for local public agencies to promote and apply the concept of reuse to their business communities.

 - Sustainable Building Grants

 Provided local government funding for projects that advanced the use of California’s green building design and construction practices.
 Grants are no longer offered.

 This program was designed to increase demand for tire-derived products by building the capacity and improving cost efficiencies of tire-derived product businesses.
 Eligible businesses applied for assistance to (1) evaluate and improve their business plan and operations, (2) enhance marketing efforts, and (3) test and certify new products.